NirrumTheMad/PrisonPlanes/Tales/Tajik/Technology/Legacies.md

 Here are some notable ones

 ### //Balance of Rivers.
 Collected Torrent.
-Split Currents Rush to fill. //
+Split Currents Rush to fill.//
 		The song of gods who never die, but sleep endlessly, wake for centuries.
 Endlessly remade, the Balance of Rivers Legacy carries common themes of River Gods, life sustainers who allow delicate balances around inevitable forces of nature.
 A river never dies, it is simply the collection of water as it drips down to gravity, and so long as water is water and gravity is gravity, and a drop of heat exists, there will //always// be a river, slowly moving that water around.
 The legacy roughly collects pantheons of this nature:
 			* A river changes everything around it, Know your place and others will figure out what that means for them
 			* Take in all that comes, no matter what that means to what lies downstream.
 The river changes but it will survive.